Article recently published in the Oxford Research Encyclopedia of Education:

 Makiguchi was incarcerated during a period of ultra-nationalism and World War II for his statements denouncing the emperor and the Japanese war.
 On November 18th, 1944 Makiguchi died in prison due to old age and malnutrition.
 Toda, who had accompanied Makiguchi to prison was later released, and he reestablished the educators group (which included people from all walks of life).
 His main concern was to rid the world of suffering through sharing a philosophy of life that could enable people to generate wisdom, courage, and hope to better their own lives.
 Ikeda, who met Toda at a Soka Gakkai meeting, succeeded Toda to create Soka as a people’s global movement through the establishment of the Soka Gakkai International (SGI) and other Soka institutions in 192 countries and territories.

-There is much more that can be said about these thinkers as reflected on this slide.
 Today, on the death anniversary of Makiguchi, I would like to share some example of his actions as a humanistic educator, his care for children, particularly the most vulnerable ones, and being sensitive to the dignity of each individual child.
 Many of you may know this, that at Mikasa elementary school Makiguchi used his personal resources to prepare lunch for the children whose parents could not afford to provide them one (this was more than ten years before lunch was supplied in schools throughout Japan).
 He would do this even though he had eight members of his own family to feed.
 Did you know why sometimes he would keep these lunches in the janitor’s room?
 Thereby, those children that really needed the food, could get it without being seen and feel embarrassed.
 Due to the continued efforts of Makiguchi and Toda, the cases of juvenile delinquents and children with skin diseases reduced considerably in the school (Sharma 1999: 14–15).

 Several years of teaching by Makiguchi and Toda, and their resistance to the indoctrination of students in a period of ultra-nationalism, led to the development and publication of Makiguchi’s pedagogy.
 Their examples have significance for many teachers millions of teachers who suffer a range of privations working in authoritarian states, as well as for educators who are confronted with global challenges, such as narrow nationalism, in democratic states.